ziss11/ziss11/README.md

 ### Hello 🌍 I am Abdul Azis

-I want to be a Full Stack Mobile Deeveloper.
+I want to be a Full Stack Mobile Developer.
 Interested in Flutter, Native Android and NodeJS.
 I also have experience in developing Machine Learning project using TensorFlow.
 </br>
 </br>
 Currently learning Back End with NodeJs and Hapi Framework.</br>